Kandrapavan/type-gen-vtu/README.md

 # type-gen-vtu
-this repository countines all gen AI
+this repository countains all gen AI